solelena/PSReliP/README.md

 - R and R packages: R (3.6+), shiny (1.4.0.2+), plotly (4.9.2.1+), manhattanly (0.2.0+), heatmaply (1.1.0+), ggplot2 (3.3.0+), DT (0.16+), stringr (1.4.0).
 ## Getting Started

-  The created folder of the Shiny app can be found in the folder specified in the configuration file in the "SHINY_APP_DIR" parameter with the name specified in the "OUTPUT_PREFIX" parameter.<br>
+  The created folder of the Shiny app can be found in the  directory specified in the configuration file in the "SHINY_APP_DIR" parameter with the name specified in the "OUTPUT_PREFIX" parameter.<br>
-  To run the Shiny application locally, use RStudio to open the app.R file in the Shiny app folder and click on "Run App" in the upper right corner of the source panel.
+  To run the Shiny app locally, use RStudio to open the app.R file in the Shiny app folder and click on "Run App" in the upper right corner of the source panel.
 The Shiny app can also be deployed to [ShinyApps.io](https://www.shinyapps.io/) or hosted on the [Shiny Server](https://www.rstudio.com/products/shiny/shiny-server/).<br>
-  We have prepared a Case Study dataset provided in the [Case_study_datasets](./Case_study_datasets) folder to illustrate the capabilities of our pipeline and the features of its user interface.
+  We created the Shiny app for the Case Study dataset, which we placed in the [Case_study_datasets](./Case_study_datasets) folder to illustrate the capabilities of our pipeline and the features of its user interface.
 Details of this case study can be found in the [README.md](./Case_study_datasets/README.md) file located in that folder.
+The screenshots of the user interface of this Shiny app can be found in the [Images](./Images/case_study_UI_screenshots) folder.